 What if I don’t know why I failed?

-RF impressed me when we first met.
+A recent student impressed me.
 “Watch me shoot and tell me what I’m doing wrong,” he asked, before firing a shot.
 He operates on the principle that there’s always room for improvement, and that we don’t know what we don’t know.

-Seek out a truly objective and informed opinion on where you need improvement.
+Seek out a truly objective and informed opinion on where you need do better.
 If you have access to a professional instructor, use it.
 Take that shooting class.
 Consider a private lesson, even if it’s just one.
 Put everything on the table: grip, stance, breathing, everything.

 Live in the present